Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Convergence of the SCCs under rescaling

 \subsection{Convergence of the set of candidates}

-By Proposition \ref{prop.extractexcursions}, we know that the intervals that encode the out-components that contain an ancestral surplus edge converge under rescaling.
-This convergence holds jointly with the convergence under rescaling of the first time step at which an ancestral surplus is found in each of these components.
+By \cref{lemma.extractexcursions}, we know that the intervals that encode the out-components that contain an ancestral surplus edge converge under rescaling.
+This convergence holds jointly with the convergence under rescaling of the first time-step at which an ancestral surplus edge is found in each of these components.
 We will show that the positions of the other candidates in a component converge as well under rescaling.
-Recall the procedure to sample candidates that is described in Subsection \ref{lemma.samplecandidates}.
+Recall the procedure to sample candidates that is described in Subsection \ref{subsubsec.samplecandidates}.

+We will now show convergence under rescaling of the sequence of candidates in a particular component of $(\hat{F}_n(k),k\geq 1)$ .